 If you’re on the rings and you hear popping, snapping, creaking, then you need to stop and warm up and stretch your arms more.
-I don’t mean static stretches, I mean ballistic/dynamic stretches that involve movement to get the joints moving.
-Just hang from the rings, do some rows, some incline push ups, shoulder rolls, move your wrists around, do some neck rolls, you get the idea.
+I don’t mean static stretches, I mean dynamic stretches that involve movement to get the joints moving.
+Just hang from the rings, do some rows, some incline push ups, shoulder rolls, move your wrists around, you get the idea.
 I often do stretches on the grass area and many other exercises before tackling the traveling rings.

 How to travel from one ring to another…

-Put some chalk on and remember, if it’s your third round or more, you’re running into danger of ripping and you should probably stop until your hand repairs itself (this may take 2-5 days depending on how tough your hands are to begin with; mechanic hands vs massage therapist).
+Put some chalk on and remember, if it’s your third round or more, you’re running into the danger of ripping and you should probably stop until your hand repairs itself.
+(This may take 2-5 days depending on how tough your hands are to begin with; mechanic hands vs massage therapist.)

-2) Once you grab the next ring, PULL your back arm down (ring #1), RELEASE and you will fly to the next ring.
+2) Once you grab the next ring, PULL only your back arm down (ring #1), let go and you will fly to the next ring.

 If you’re immediately losing speed even though you’re pulling, it’s very likely that you’re pulling both arms.
-Remember, you’re only supposed to be pulling the back arm down.
-The ring that grabs the ring stays straight.
+The ring that initially grabs the ring stays straight.
 So in other words, one arm is always pulling while the other stays straight.

 So it’s this PULL AND TUCK motion that will get you flying.
 What you’re trying to do is lift yourself up so gravity will help you swing to the next one.
 You could do this by pulling up your arm, kicking your feet, lifting your hips up or all three!
 The point is, don’t let your legs just hang idly like dead weight.
 The more you throw your legs or hips up, the greater you’ll fly and lighten the load on your arm.
 Once you get this basic motion down, you can do way more than just bringing your knees up: You can practicing kicking your legs and/or using your hips.

-Tip #2: Look Through The Back Ring.
-When you’re pulling the back ring, look back, make your palm face you (and not to the side which beginners commonly do) and look through the ring.
+Tip #1: Look Through The Back Ring.
+When you’re pulling the back ring, look back and through that back ring.
 This will force you to…

 - Pull hard enough that you could at least be able to bring that ring in front of your face.

-- Eventually, you’ll be able to pull that back ring down even further, all the way to your hips to gain even greater speed!
+- Eventually, you’ll be able to pull that back ring down even further, all the way to your hips!

-Tip #4: The Cross Pull.
+Tip #2: The Cross Pull.
 The cross pull opens up a whole new world as it changes the way you swing.
 In regards to health, it alleviates a ton of pressure off your shoulders.
-In regards to swinging form, it changes a lot.
+It will also change your swinging.

-Tip #3: Practice Figure 8′s.
+Tip #3: Practice this drill.
 Here’s an exercise to get you to twist your hips and get your legs involved.
 (NOTE: We’re NOT going to travel down the rings for this exercise.)

 Hold a ring in each hand and hang.
 Spread your legs apart and start making a circle with your feet for many seconds, twisting your hips and entire body.
 As you come back to center, kick your right leg to the left.
-Keep twisting your hips and scissoring your legs like this.
+Keep twisting and scissoring your hips and legs like this.
 You may notice that you could kick or twist one side with much more force than the other.
 Try to be ambidextrous.
 Then, you ADD A PULL to the twist and you could really feel how this will help you.

-Here’s a magic trick I learned from other videos: If you simply look up, and follow the center pole that the rings are hanging from, you will be very smooth and it’s a very interesting effect because it cuts out all the thinking.
-You can disconnect your mind from your surroundings this way and your legs and body will automatically do what they need to do, to go that way.
+Here’s a magic trick: If you simply look up, and follow the center pole that the rings are hanging from, you will be very smooth and it’s a very interesting effect because it cuts out all the thinking.
+You can disconnect your mind from your surroundings this way and your legs and body will automatically do what they need to go that way.
 So try looking UP, glancing straight ahead only to catch the next ring.